10 Concerns in the Christians Walk with God – Part 3

 Psalm 56:3, “What time I am afraid, I will trust in thee.”
 God's Word gives us hope when we find ourselves overtaken by fear.
 Instead of wallowing in it, we can put our trust in Him.
 We can deliberately turn away from fear and toward the Lord.
 This affirmation is also found in Isaiah 12:2, “…I will trust, and not be afraid...”

 If you have fear, remember, you didn't get your fear from Him.
 The word fear means to be "fearful or timid."
 It is a fear that is produced by a lack of confidence.
-It is a fear that’s produced by lack of faith.
+It is a fear produced by a lack of faith.
 Many times in the Word of God we see that fear and faithlessness go together.
-When Jesus dealt with the disciples over their fear of the storm, He asked them, “Why are ye so fearful? how is it that ye have no faith?”
+When Jesus dealt with the disciples over their fear of the storm, He asked them “Why are ye so fearful? how is it that ye have no faith?”
 (Mark 4:40).
 Fear is produced by a lack of confidence in the Lord.
 The disciples' biggest problem wasn't the storm, it was their lack of faith.

 Why wait for fears to come before you decide to trust God?
 Practice trusting Him as a daily exercise—spend time in His Word and in prayer.
 When you do, you may not even notice how many fears you’ll simply pass by, because your attention will be on the One who is not threatened by anything.